tcrayford/tcrayford.github.com/_posts/2010-7-8-First-Day.markdown

 layout: post
 title: First day at Eden
 ---
-I've just finished my first day as an apprentice at [EDEN].
-As an exercise for the first day, Enrique (my mentor) had me going through the Ruby Koans [LINK], which were pleasantly surprising.
+I've just finished my first day as an apprentice at [Eden](edendevelopment.co.uk/).
+As an exercise for the first day, Enrique (my mentor) had me going through the [Ruby Koans](http://github.com/edgecase/ruby_koans), which were pleasantly surprising.

 As a further add on to this, Enrique added the rule of not having any method longer than 4 lines.
 I first saw an idea like this whilst reading Clean Code